shankar-r10n/spt-aca-hol/README.md

 2. [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) configured and ready to use.
 Bash commands/instructions provided in relevant labs.
     - _Usage of Cloud Shell is favored for users who do not have typical Azure development tools like Azure  CLI installed.
 Feel free to use your Azure development setup / tooling  if you have one._
 3. Access to pull container images from a public DockerHub container image registry.
-   - _If you cannot or do not want to use the lab specific container images from the public DockerHub repo, source code is provided in the relevant labs with it's Dockerfile - for you to build and push to container registry of your choice.Your container registry and image details would need to be substituted accordingly in the relevat steps of the lab._
+   - _If you cannot or do not want to use the lab specific container images from the public DockerHub repo, source code is provided in the relevant labs with it's Dockerfile - for you to build and push to container registry of your choice.Your container registry and image details would need to be substituted accordingly in the relevant steps of the lab._
 4. Tooling of your choice to test API endpoints.
    -  _Postman App is utilized here in the relevant labs._
 5. Tooling of your choice to load test API endpoints.